 Employees of Entity A are entitled to 20 days of paid leave each year.
 Unused holidays are carried forward indefinitely, but they are non-vesting, i.e. employee does not receive cash equivalent for unused holidays.
 Entity A prepares its financial statements at 31 December.

-Entity A has software that allows it to track unused holidays for each employee and therefore the holiday pay accrual is calculated for each employee.
+Entity A has a piece of software that allows it to track unused holidays for each employee and therefore the holiday pay accrual is calculated for each employee.
 As at 31 December 20X1, John Smith has 15 unused holiday days.
-Its annual remuneration amounts to $50,000 + $10,000 state-imposed taxes paid by the employer, giving a total cost of remuneration of $60,000 per annum.
-An average working year has 250 working days, calculated as all calendar days less weekends and bank holidays, but before allowing for holidays.
+Its annual remuneration amounts to $50,000 + $10,000 state-imposed taxes paid by the employer, giving a total annual cost of remuneration of $60,000.
+An average working year has 250 working days, calculated as all calendar days without weekends and bank holidays, but before allowing for employee holidays.
 Therefore, one working day of John Smith costs $240 ($60,000/250).
 Entity A must also adjust the accrual for the fact that the holidays are non-vesting.
 It estimates, based on past experience, that an average employee leaves the company with 2 unused holiday days.
-Therefore, Entity A recognises a holiday pay accrual amounting to $3,120 ($240 x (15 days – 2 days)).
-Such a calculation is performed for every employee.
+Therefore, Entity A recognises (a liability and an expense) a holiday pay accrual amounting to $3,120 ($240 x (15 days – 2 days)).
+Such a calculation is prepared for every employee.
 If the holiday pay was vesting, the accrual would be made for 15 days instead of 13 days.

 Profit sharing and bonuses

 Entities recognise expected costs of profit-sharing and bonus payments when there is a legal or constructive obligation and a reliable estimate of the amount (IAS 19.19).
 See more discussion contained in paragraphs IAS 19.20-24.